 This configuration is great for teams that are practicing trunk-based development.

 With Bitbucket Pipelines it is possible to configure custom pipelines that can be triggered manually.
 They can be used for various purposes: long-running tests that you do not want to run on every push, or specific actions that you want to control yourself.
-We will use a custom pipeline to set up a continuous delivery workflow where pushes to the master branch get automatically deployed to a staging environment, and commits can be manually deployed to production.
+We will use a custom pipeline to set up a continuous delivery workflow where pushes to the main branch get automatically deployed to a staging environment, and commits can be manually deployed to production.